awodynski/B97opt/README.md

 ## Features

 - **Data Processing:**
-  Reads and processes test set data from an input file (e.g., `results.out`).
+  Reads and processes test set data from an input file (e.g., `results.out`) obtained with locally modified Turbomole code.

 - **B97 Linear Parameter Optimization:**
   The program specifically optimizes linear parameters for the B97 functional and D4 correction.